 Additionally, protection under the FMLA does not appear to be applicable when the employer provides written information about substance abuse that is applied indiscriminately across all employees and includes provisions regarding the loss of your job if you enroll in treatment for substance abuse.

 There may be further protections against being fired for attending rehab in your state.
 The best way to find out is to discuss the situation with an attorney or your human resources department at work.

-Very often, the long-term effects of being diagnosed with substance use disorder depend on your ability to get treatment, participate in treatment, and move forward.
+Very often, the long-term effects of being diagnosed with a substance use disorder can depend on your ability to get treatment, participate in treatment, and move forward.
 Realizing that you often have no control over what other people think is an integral part of recovery.

 Certainly, there is the potential to be stigmatized by others, including employers regarding your addiction.
 However, in most cases, employers understand and are sympathetic to these issues and will work with you.
 Try your best to explain the situation.

 Because substance abuse is such an issue in the United States, many employers provide employee assistance programs (EAPs) to their employees.
 EAPs can offer services and options for mental health-related problems, including issues with substance abuse.

 If your employer has an EAP, take advantage of it.

 Before you ask for time off work, you should already have your treatment plan outlined, including arrangements with treatment providers to get into rehab.
 If you have already been assessed, approved for treatment, and been given a treatment plan, you should know whether or not you need to take time off work for your recovery.